top of page

 I have published on topics including political speech,

-conceptual engineering, aesthetic disagreement, and copyright law.
+democratic deliberation, and copyright law.

 I am also an Emerging Scholar with the Mark Twain Circle of America